Bransonlj/tompang-carpool/README.md

 ![Create and Match RideRequest Sequence Diagram](./docs/diagrams/carpool-service/CreateAndMatchRideRequestSequence.png)

 When the `CreateRideRequestCommand` is invoked, the command handler creates a `RideRequestAggregate` using the command.
 The aggregate raises the `RideRequestCreatedEvent` which is appended to the event repository and published to Kafka.
 On the Query side, the projector consumes this events and updates the query view database accordingly.

 The `RideRequestProcessManager` also consumes this event and is responsible for matching the ride request with suitable carpools after it is created.
 It queries the `CarpoolQueryService` on the query side to find matching carpools based on  the ride request details like timerange & route.
 If no matching carpools are found, the ride request is marked as failed by invoking the `FailRideRequestCommand`.
 Else, for each matching carpool, the `MatchCarpoolCommand` is invoked between that carpool and the ride request.
 Finally the `MatchRideRequestCommand` is also invoked for the ride request.

+`RideRequestProcessManager` queries from `CarpoolQueryService` despite having to cross the command-query boundary because it is too costly to rehydrate all carpools in order to find matches to the created Ride Request.
+Therefore we query from the query-side projection to find matches, which is only eventually consistent but sufficient for this purpose.

 ### Handle MatchCarpoolCommand